Tir-na-nOg’s Youth Festival of Plays 2019

 Tir-na-nOg Playwright Challenge ~ The Playwright Challenge is a regular program of the Tir-na-nOg Theatre School’s yearly cycle, intended for registered students.
 The Playwright Challenge is not a competition, but rather a collaborative celebration of the live theatre work of children.
 It is hoped that the submitted play will be the unassisted, original work of the student, springing from the natural desire of the child.
 Our intent is to offer the young people in the Theatre School an opportunity to express their imaginations through this medium, in their own unique way.
 The play can be any length, style or format, depending on the child’s idea.
 After the plays have been handed in, we meet together with the children through May and June to read the plays, discuss plans, and possible hurdles, for the productions on the Tir-na-nOg stage.
 These usually take place as a completion to the Youth Festival of Plays.
 The young playwrights support each other as actors, backstage supporters and directors, if they so wish, and sometimes invite their friends to help, where it seems appropriate.

-Play Quests are enjoyable, exciting and discrete events during which students build a play together for performance the same day.
+Play Quests are enjoyable, exciting and discrete events in which students build a play together for performance the same day.

 Internship Journey ~ Customized for the individual (by interview)